Data protection statement

 Cookies page, where you can also enable/disable individual cookies and services.

 By continuing to use this site, you consent to our policies.

 The AIP is involved in a variety of research projects, a selection of these projects is presented here.
 You can find further projects on the project pages of the individual research sections.

-HIRES is the high-resolution spectrograph for the ELT.
+ANDES (formerly called HIRES) is the high-resolution spectrograph for the ELT.

 Solar Orbiter (SolO) is an ESA space probe dedicated to the study of the Sun and helisophere.

 Potsdam Echelle Polarimetric and Spectroscopic Instrument for the LBT, high-resolution polarimetric spectrograph